SamuelMaltais/TvDisplayControl/README.md

 1: Change the specialCode in the server post requests.
 The one I use is different in production and yours should too.

-2: Deploy the express app.
-Heroku will host it for free.
+2: Deploy the express app

 3: Change the upload links on the client.
 Every fetch should point to your express app.